 • Rent prices in Portland are 15% lower than in Knoxville, which means you'll have more money in your pocket each month.

-• Income in Portland is 40.7% higher than in Knoxville, so you could earn more for doing the same job.
-The top employers in Portland include KinderCare Learning Centers, Daimler Trucks North America, and Precision Castparts.
+• You're likely to make a higher income living in Portland, where incomes are, on average, 40.7% higher than in Knoxville.
+Major employers in Portland include KinderCare Learning Centers, Daimler Trucks North America, and Precision Castparts.

 • Be sure to budget for higher bills in Portland, since the cost of living for a single person in Portland is 17.8% higher than in Knoxville.
 This includes routine expenses like utilities, groceries, clothing, and transportation.